Legacy Gent

 Watch: a Mayo Clinic doctor on lowering blood pressure naturally.

-For a thorough, trustworthy rundown, the Mayo Clinic guide to controlling blood pressure without medication is the gold standard.
-Use it alongside your own doctor, not instead of one.
+For a thorough, trustworthy rundown, the Mayo Clinic guide to controlling blood pressure without medication is the gold standard, alongside guidance from the American Heart Association and the National Heart, Lung, and Blood Institute.
+Use them alongside your own doctor, not instead of one.

 About the Author